Procurement: Meaning, Types, Components, Processes & Strategies in Supply Chain Management

 Key steps in the procurement process

-• Supplier Research and Selection: Finding and choosing suppliers that meet these needs.
+• Supplier Research and Selection: Conduct thorough research and select the most suitable suppliers who can effectively fulfil these needs.

-• Invoice Approval and Payment: Ensuring invoices are correct and payments are made.
+• Invoice Approval and Payment: Verify the accuracy of invoices and ensure that payments are processed promptly.

-• Record Keeping and Review: Maintaining records and evaluating supplier performance.
+• Record Keeping and Review: Maintain detailed records of all transactions and periodically review supplier performance to drive continuous improvement.

 What are the stages of Procurement?